 Let’s start right at the beginning.

 Now you may already have formulated some ideas as to what it is that a nutrition or health coach actually does.
-And you might even be right with some of them.
+And you might even be right about some of them.

-But before we get into looking at certifications, daily activities and the rest, let’s first look at what a nutrition coach does.
+But before we look at certifications, daily activities, and the rest, let’s first look at what a nutrition coach does.

 Lead others to a healthier lifestyle.

 The main aim of a certified nutrition specialist is to lead their clients to a healthier way of living.

 Most people eat a very poorly balanced diet.
 And we can see it all over the world with obesity levels skyrocketing.

-In the United States alone, according to the Health Data website, over 160 million people are overweight.
+According to the Health Data website, over 160 million people are overweight in the United States alone.
 But let’s break it down further.

 That’s three-quarters of the male population and almost two-thirds of the female population.
 Those numbers are staggering.